tektutor/devops-nov-2021/Day4/README.md

      - targets: ['192.168.22.233:8080']
 </pre>

+In the above configuration, you need to replace IP 192.168.22.233 with your RPS Lab Machine IP.

 You may now copy the updated prometheus.yml back to the container
 ```
 docker cp prometheus.yml prometheus:/etc/prometheus/prometheus.yml